JAXA: Launch development

+In November 2003, JAXA's first launch after its inauguration, H-IIA No. 6, failed, but all other H-IIA launches were successful, and as of June 2025, the H-IIA had successfully launched 48 of its 49 launches.
+JAXA ended H-IIA operations by retiring it with H-IIA Flight No. 50, that was launched on 28 June 2025.

+JAXA operated the H-IIB, an upgraded version of the H-IIA, from September 2009 to May 2020 and successfully launched the H-II Transfer Vehicle six times.
+This cargo spacecraft was responsible for resupplying the Kibo Japanese Experiment Module on the International Space Station.

 To be able to launch smaller mission on JAXA developed a new solid-fueled rocket, the Epsilon as a replacement to the retired M-V. The maiden flight successfully happened in 2013.
-So far, the rocket has flown four times without any launch failures.
+So far, the rocket has flown six times with one launch failure.

 In January 2017, JAXA attempted and failed to put a miniature satellite into orbit atop one of its SS520 series rockets.
 A second attempt on 2 February 2018 was successful, putting a four kilogram CubeSat into Earth orbit.
 The rocket, known as the SS-520-5, is the world's smallest orbital launcher.

-In January 2021, JAXA shipped an H3 rocket to Tanegashima Space Center to begin launch trials, in an effort to phase out and replace the H-IIA series.
+In 2023, JAXA began operating the H3, which will replace the H-IIA and H-IIIB; the H3 is a liquid-fueled launch vehicle developed from a completely new design like the H-II, rather than an improved development like the H-IIA and H-IIB, which were based on the H-II.
+The design goal of the H3 is to increase launch capability at a lower cost than the H-IIA and H-IIB.
+To achieve this, an expander bleed cycle was used for the first time in the world for the first stage of the engine.

 Lunar and interplanetary missions

-Japan's first missions beyond Earth orbit were the 1985 Halley's comet observation satellites Sakigake (MS-T5) and Suisei (PLANET-A).
-To prepare for future missions, ISAS tested Earth swing by orbits with the Hiten mission in 1990.
+Japan's first missions beyond Earth orbit were the 1985 Halley's comet observation spacecraft Sakigake (MS-T5) and Suisei (PLANET-A).
+To prepare for future missions, ISAS tested Earth swing by orbits with the Hiten lunar mission in 1990.
 The first Japanese interplanetary mission was the Mars Orbiter Nozomi (PLANET-B), which was launched in 1998.
 It passed Mars in 2003, but failed to reach Mars orbit due to maneuvering systems failures earlier in the mission.
 Currently interplanetary missions remain at the ISAS group under the JAXA umbrella.
 However, for FY 2008 JAXA is planning to set up an independent working group within the organization.
 New head for this group will be Hayabusa project manager Kawaguchi.